MicrosoftDocs/azure-dev-docs/articles/azure-dev-cli/install-azure-dev-cli-vscode-ext.md

 ---
-title: How to install the Azure Developer CLI
+title: How to install the Visual Studio Code extension for Azure Developer CLI
-description: The Azure Developer CLI is available to install in Windows, macOS and Linux environments. ms.date: 04/12/2021 ms.topic: conceptual ms.custom: devx-track-azdev
+description: The VS COde Extension for Azure Developer CLI is available to install. ms.date: 04/12/2021 ms.topic: conceptual ms.custom: devx-track-azdev